 Makes.
 One 10-to 12-inch (25 to 30 cm) round pizza

 Takes.
-1 hour preheating and preheating.
+1 hour preheating the grill and warming the dough.
 5 minutes cooking.

 Special tools.
 Baking stone that fits your kamado.